Find Out Effective Solutions to Bullying in School

 If this is the case, you’ll need to teach your child tricks and tips on how to avoid bullying situations to lessen the chances of it taking place.
 Combine the tips in point #1 with these and bullying can be addressed as can even disappear completely over time.

-For example, making eye contact with a bully and telling them to stop calmly can be a great way to defuse a tense situation.
-If the child has the confidence to do so, humour can also be a great way to do this.
+For example, making eye contact with a bully and telling them to stop calmly can be a great way to diffuse a tense situation.
+If the child has the confidence to do so, humor can also be a great way to do this.
 It’s important to make sure your child isn’t fighting the bully back or using aggressive terms as this will heighten the situation.

 Bullies are also much less likely to act if your child is with a group of friends, so educated them in staying in a group can also reduce the risk.
 Make it known that your child can involve the teachers when necessary and can take longer routes around the school between lessons to avoid bumping into them.